 On this page we invite you to learn more about our approach to justice and advocacy.
-If you’re looking for ways you can be directly involved in this work, subscribe to our newsletter to keep up with the latest advocacy opportunities & announcements.
+If you’re looking for ways you can be directly involved in this work, here are several of the justice and advocacy initiatives we participate in as a congregation.
+We also encourage you to subscribe to our newsletter to keep up with the latest advocacy opportunities & announcements.

 “I will speak upon the ashes.” – Sojourner Truth, nineteenth century abolitionist and champion of human rights

 Social justice is a phrase people often use that refers to the dreams God has for the world.
 Being committed to social justice, from a faith-based perspective, means partnering with God in order to make God’s dream become a reality in the here and now, for “God’s will to be done on earth, as it is in heaven” (Matthew 6:10).